 Who is the Vicar?
 Who else takes services?

-Elaine is the Vicar at St George’s, Alec is a curate (he’s got L plates), Sandra is the assistant minister and Glenys is a retired minister.
+Elaine is the Vicar at St George’s, Alec is a curate (he’s got L plates) and Glenys is a retired minister.
 Peter and Michael are licensed lay readers who can take some services.

 Does it matter if my baby makes a noise?